KyleGortych/Sample_Work/README.md

 # Sample_Work
-A colection of work I've done
+A collection of work I've done